Tips for sewing faux leather/vinyl bags

 Also, some practice is required before attempting a pattern that involves a lot of topstitching; quality topstitching is crucial for crafting a well-made bag.

-Start your practice by sewing uncomplicated bags like the ones illustrated below.
+Start your practice by sewing uncomplicated bags.

 Even better, start with a smaller project, like a pouch (pattern for this pouch here).